Students adjust their use of spoken, written, and visual language to communicate effectively with a variety of audiences and for different purposes.

 - "Julie wore her pajamas to school because she thought that it was Pajama Day.
 But it wasn't Pajama Day."

 - "Max fell off the monkey bars, broke his pencil lead three times and forgot the word monkey when he was reading out loud to the class."

 - "It was a stressful, awful, dreadful, very rotten day at school.
 We think we will move to India."

 Enhance the podcast by adding photos or their scanned drawings.

-If a computer isn't available, a recording could be made with a tape recorder or with an iPod and a voice recorder attached.
+If a computer isn't available, a recording could be made on a smartphone or other recording device.

 The podcast can be shared online through iWeb on a Mac or shared with other classes through the school server.
 Consult with your technology support person about how to do this.